akhan390/KDRI/README.md

     - [Model Performance](#Model-Performance)
 - [Conclusions and Future Directions](#Conclusions-and-Future-Directions)

-## Problem Statement

-The aim of this project is to create a new and improved Kidney Donor Risk Index by:
- - Eliminating the race-adjustment for Black kidney donors
- - Redefining graft failure using death censorship
- - Using a combination of machine learning techniques to isolate important predictive variables and improve predictive accuracy

 ## Background
 The Kidney Donor Risk Index is a prognostic algorithm developed by Rao et al. (2009) and used by physicians to aid in making decisions regarding kidney allocation for transplants.<sup>[1](https://journals.lww.com/transplantjournal/Fulltext/2009/07270/A_Comprehensive_Risk_Quantification_Score_for.13.aspx)</sup> The original paper utilized Cox Regression to model the risk of graft failure or death using 69,440 transplant records from first-time, kidney-only, deceased donor adult transplants occurring between 1995-2005.<sup>[1](https://journals.lww.com/transplantjournal/Fulltext/2009/07270/A_Comprehensive_Risk_Quantification_Score_for.13.aspx)</sup> The KDRI<sub>full</sub> includes 13 donor, recipient, and transplant factors found to predict the risk of graft failure or death based on this model.
-The KDRI<sub>donor-only</sub> was adapted from the KDRI<sub>full</sub>, and includes the 10 following donor-only characteristics known prior to transplant:
+The KDRI<sub>donor-only</sub> was adapted from the KDRI<sub>full</sub>, and includes the 10 following donor-only characteristics known prior to transplant: Age, Weight, Height, Ethnicity/Race, History of Hypertension, History of Diabetes, Cause of Death, Serum Creatinine, Hepatitis C Virus Serology, Donation after Circulatory Death (DCD) criteria<sup>[2](https://journals.lww.com/transplantjournal/Fulltext/2018/01000/Validation_of_the_Prognostic_Kidney_Donor_Risk.29.aspx)</sup> The KDRI<sub>donor-only</sub> is used by clinicians to make decisions regarding kidney allocation for transplant because of its simplified number of inputs and similar accuracy compared to the KDRI<sub>full</sub>.
-- Age
-- Weight
-- Height
-- Ethnicity/Race
-- History of Hypertension
-- History of Diabetes
-- Cause of Death
-- Serum Creatinine
-- Hepatitis C Virus
-- Donation after Circulatory Death (DCD) criteria<sup>[2](https://journals.lww.com/transplantjournal/Fulltext/2018/01000/Validation_of_the_Prognostic_Kidney_Donor_Risk.29.aspx)</sup>

 ### Limitations of the Original Model
 Though the KDRI has been praised for its granularity compared to the previous Extended Criteria Donor versus Standard Criteria Donor dichotomy, the model and methodology of the original study have substantial limitations.